-- (1) All options are for Common Stock and were granted under the Company's $\,$ 1990 Long Term Incentive Plan. - (2) Market value of $\mbox{ underlying }\mbox{ securities at exercise date minus the exercise price.}$ - (3) Options granted under the Company's 1990 Long Term Incentive Plan become exercisable in three installments over a period of three years from the date of grant.
-The number of unexercisable options shown includes those granted by the Executive Compensation Committee in November 2000 for the fiscal year just concluded. - (4) Market value of underlying securities at September 30, 2000 (\$28.875), minus the exercise price.
+- (1) All options are for Common Stock and were granted under the Company's 1990 Long Term Incentive Plan. - (2) Market value of underlying securities at exercise date minus the exercise price. - (3) Options granted under the Company's 1990 Long Term Incentive Plan become exercisable in three installments over a period of three years from the date of grant.
+The number of unexercisable options shown excludes those granted by the Executive Compensation Committee in November 2001 for the fiscal year ended September 30, 2001. - (4) Market value of underlying securities at September 30, 2001 (\$31.67), minus the exercise price.